-The Black History Month: What is it?
+The Black History Month

 Why is Black History Month important?